bcmgbokwere0/Virtual_Pet/README.md

 # Brian's Virtual Pet Shelter

-In this project, I created a VirtualPetShelter that can hold multiple pets a user creates and can interact with.
+In this project, I created a VirtualPetShelterclass that uses a HashMap can hold multiple pets a user creates and can interact with.
 This includes a tick method that effect's the pet object's elements such as: Hunger, Thirst, Mood, and Tiredness/Rest levels.
 Those stats can then be raised by the user interacting with their pets; feeding them, watering them, etc.  User can also have pets be adopted/removed from the shelter and end the game whenever they're finished.
-There are a few more features I would love to add, but likely would need more time.
+There are a few more features I would love to add, but will have to be added at a later time.
 Below are required tasks that have been checked to show completion.
 Hope you enjoy the Application!

 # Required Tasks
 ## VirtualPetShelterApp Class